 Driving in the San Fernando Valley is always interesting, filled with some of the nastiest stretches of freeway in the world!
-Yes, the dreaded 405 (why do they call it the “San Diego Freeway” when it only goes to Long Beach?), the 101, and the 5, supplemented by other messy freeways like the 134, 170 and 118 that are only sometimes packed.
-And of course, lots of surface streets also filled with vehicles and L.A. drivers.
+Yes, the dreaded 405 (why do they call it the “San Diego Freeway” when it only goes to Long Beach?), the 101, and the 5, supplemented by other messy freeways like the 134, 170, and 118 that are only sometimes packed.
+And of course, lots of surface streets are also filled with vehicles and L.A. drivers.

 Honestly, when the roads are packed like the Space Mountain line at Disneyland, there’s not much you can do to get to your destination faster.
-Yeah, sometimes there’s a shortcut, or least there used to be before WAZE let the entire world know about it.
-And it saves you all of 60 seconds.
+Yeah, sometimes there’s a shortcut or at least there used to be before WAZE let the entire world know about it.
+And it saves you all 60 seconds.
 Ideally, I should relax, listen to some good worship music, or one of Pastor Doug’s messages, and flow with the plodding traffic.

 But somehow, it just doesn’t work that way.
 There’s a guy in the lane next to me who wants to slide into the space in front of me – I had better get closer to the car ahead so he doesn’t gain on me.
 Ah!
 That idiot just about took off my fender when he made a right turn just in front of me!
-I should, however, pat myself on the back since I didn’t call him a fool or even “raca,” beautifully fulfilling Matthew 5:22.
+I should, however, pat myself on the back since I didn’t call him a fool or even “race,” beautifully fulfilling Matthew 5:22.

 Why does a simple drive home start to resemble a gran prix race more than a simple commute?
 Somehow, I want to win, to stay ahead of that other guy, to make sure I don’t give up any advantage.
 But, hey, just the other month I did let a car in front of me that had been trying to exit the gas station for three light cycles – loving my neighbor, that’s me.

 Valley driving doesn’t always bring out the best in me.
-But God has called me not only love my neighbor – I think that includes the person stuck in traffic with me as well as the person who lives next to me – and to even love my enemy, like maybe the person who cuts me off or who makes a U-turn in front of me.
+But God has called me not only to love my neighbor – I think that includes the person stuck in traffic with me as well as the person who lives next to me – and to even love my enemy, like maybe the person who cuts me off or who makes a U-turn in front of me.
 “Lord, help me to love the anonymous persons driving the cars all around me.
 Amen.”

 February 1, 2017

 There is a sculpture at Cal State Northridge, San Fernando Valley’s large public university, that is almost an optical illusion.
 Sitting on the southeast edge of the campus, the sculpture is simply four letters – C S U N, the initials of the school’s official name: California State University, Northridge.
 If that were the extent of it, it would be no more than a sign, and would hardly be of interest or worthy to be considered a piece of art.
-What is unique is that from a number of different angles, it still reads “CSUN" (see the photo below).
+What is unique is that from several different angles, it still reads “CSUN" (see the photo below).

 We know by experience that when we look at things from different angles, absent a cleverly-designed installation, the view is different.
 We also know that this is helpful in most situations, allowing us to see different aspects of a particular item by moving from one position to another.
 If I am buying a car, I want to see the front and back, right and left, as well as in the passenger compartment and obviously under the hood.
 If my wife and I are making an important decision, I want to gain multiple perspectives.

 As a thoughtful person, I like to think that I do a good job of seeing situations from various angles or perspectives, but it is easy to sometimes forget the most critical viewpoint of all – the God perspective.
 I remember early in my career I had the opportunity to consider a job that looked great from multiple angles.
 It paid more – and at that point in life we definitely could have used the extra money – it was interesting with the potential for substantial professional development, and did I say that it paid more?
 But there was one hitch – a lot of travel, some of it international.
-As my wife Dorothy and I prayed about it, the answer was actually pretty simple.
+As my wife Dorothy and I prayed about it, the answer was pretty simple.
 We had one child and Dorothy was pregnant with twins, and I needed to be around.

 From this and many other situations, we learned a few things about God’s view of situations.
 First, God is very practical.
 He knows our needs, the balance of our checking account, and the cost of two extra children.
-Second, God doesn’t sacrifice one value for another – he knows how to perfectly integrate them in his wisdom.
+Second, God doesn’t sacrifice one value for another – he knows how to perfectly integrate them into his wisdom.
 Finally, God’s ways are good.
 As we follow Christ and his direction, we are blessed (John 13:17; John 15:11).